yzsyzs478/Critic-LLM-RS/README.md

 ### Step 2: Generate Critic-LLM-RS Recommendations

 First, deploy an LLM locally **or** configure the corresponding API endpoint.
+In critic_llm_rs.py, we define three command-line arguments via parser.add_argument—--api_key, --base_url, and --llm_model_name—to configure the OpenAI-compatible LLM endpoint and model.
+Users can either modify the default values of these arguments directly in the code or explicitly pass them via the command line when running the script (e.g., python critic_llm_rs.py --api_key ...).
+All available arguments and their descriptions can be viewed using the --help flag.
 Then run:

 ```bash